sandeepmj/css-positioning/README.md

-# Examples of CSS Positioning, Static, Relative, Aboslute and Fixed
+# Examples of CSS Positioning, Static, Relative, Absolute and Fixed